-For fiscal 2012 the chief executive officer, other executive officers, and other members of senior management, including vice presidents and directorlevel employees, together with all other employees of the Company were eligible to participate in the Company's 2012 Cash Incentive Plan (the "2012 Plan").
-Under the 2012 Plan, individual cash incentive payments for the chief executive officer and other executive officers were based both on Company performance, as measured by achievement of operating income (before incentive plan accruals) and revenue goals within specified ranges established by the compensation committee, and corporate management objective performance, as measured by the achievement of functional group management objectives, with each of these components potentially affecting the cash incentive award.
-The compensation committee determined the individual performance of the chief executive officer, as measured against the personal management objectives established by the committee during the first fiscal quarter of 2012, and the chief executive officer determined the individual performance of the other functional groups, as measured against group management objectives recommended by the chief executive officer and approved by the committee during the first fiscal quarter of 2012.
+For fiscal 2013 the chief executive officer, other executive officers, and other members of senior management, including corporate vice presidents, together with all other employees of the Company were eligible to participate in the Company's 2013 Cash Incentive Plan (the "2013 Plan").
+Under the 2013 Plan, individual cash incentive payments for the chief executive officer and other executive officers were based both on Company performance, as measured by achievement of operating income (before incentive plan accruals and certain acquisition related costs) and revenue goals within specified ranges established by the compensation committee, and corporate management objective performance, as measured by the achievement of functional group management objectives, with each of these components potentially affecting the cash incentive award.
+The compensation committee determined the individual performance of the chief executive officer, as measured against the personal management objectives established by the committee during the first fiscal quarter of 2013, and the chief executive officer determined the individual performance of the other functional groups, as measured against group management objectives recommended by the chief executive officer and approved by the committee during the first fiscal quarter of 2013.
 The functional group management objectives related to achievement of certain financial performance, product development, customer development and operational efficiency targets.

-In setting the 2012 Plan award target amounts for the named executive officers for fiscal 2012, the compensation committee considered the overall affordability of the 2012 Plan and considered the industry market data provided by the compensation consultant.
+In setting the 2013 Plan award target amounts for the named executive officers for fiscal 2013, the compensation committee considered the overall affordability of the 2013 Plan and considered the industry market data provided by the compensation consultant.

-The 2012 Plan required that the Company achieve a certain level of profitability on a GAAP operating basis, or there would be no payments under the 2012 Plan.
-Under the 2012 Plan, the aggregate target cash awards for all executive management participants in the 2012 Plan, including the chief executive officer, other executive officers, and other members of senior management, including vice presidents and director-level employees, totaled approximately \$2.7 million, and the aggregate maximum cash award for all participants at 100% achievement of their incentive targets was \$6.5 million.
-Three levels of Company financial performance were projected (labeled L2, L3, and L4 in the table below) as reflected in GAAP operating income targets that were required to be met for the 2012 Plan to fund at each of the three levels.
-In the chart below, funding is listed for a top performing individual.
-If company performance fell between two performance levels (such as between L3 and L4), the Plan was to be funded on a curve.
+The 2013 Plan required that the Company achieve a certain level of profitability on a GAAP operating basis, or there would be no payments under the 2013 Plan.
+Under the 2013 Plan, the aggregate target cash awards for all executive management participants in the 2013 Plan, including the chief executive officer, other executive officers, and other members of senior management, including corporate vice presidents, totaled approximately \$2.7 million, and the aggregate maximum cash award for all participants at 100% achievement of their incentive targets was \$6.5 million.
+Four levels of Company financial performance were projected (labeled L2, L3, L4 and L5 in the table below) as reflected in GAAP operating income and revenue targets that were required to be met for the 2013 Plan to fund at each of the four levels, assuming 90% achievement of management objectives and before application of the 25% operating income cap.
+In addition, the compensation committee provided that, in connection with payments under the 2013 Plan, the aggregate amount of payments under the 2013 Plan could not exceed 28% of GAAP operating income before accruals for 2013 Plan payments and before certain acquisition related expenses.
+If company performance fell between two performance levels (such as between L3 and L4), the 2013 Plan was to be funded on a curve.
+In addition, pursuant to the terms of the 2013 Plan and applicable employment agreements, all employees, including the chief executive officer, other executives and corporate vice presidents, were eligible to receive incentives under the Plan equal to not more than 200% of their target incentives in the event that the targets for each level were achieved.

-2012 Plan Company Financial Performance Structure (Annual Figures)
+2013 Plan Company Financial Performance Structure (Annual Figures)

-L2 L3 L4 GAAP Operating Income \$28.1M \$37.4M \$40.8M Budget Pool for Executives and Other Management \$0.7M \$1.4M \$2.7M Budget Pool for Other Employees \$1.0M \$1.9M \$3.8M Executive Plan Element Funding Levels (% of Annual Target) 25% 50% 100%
+L2 L3 L4 L5 GAAP Operating Income \$18.2M \$20.3M \$31.9M \$40.9M Revenue \$276M \$280M \$300M \$320M Budget Pool for Executives and Other Management \$0.7M \$1.4M \$2.1M \$2.8M Budget Pool for Other Employees \$2.7M \$5.4M \$8.1M \$10.8M Executive Plan Element Funding Levels (% of Annual Target) 50% 100% 150% 200%